 This 18-month observational study measured the incidence and severity of injury to caregivers before and after the Safe Patient Handling and Movement project, introduced by The Patient Safety Center in the Veterans Health Administration (VHA).

-Employment Relations & Union Services: Health & Safety – Work-related Strain Injuries (Musculoskeletal Disorders)
+Employment Relations and Union Services: Health and Safety – Work-related Strain Injuries (Musculoskeletal Disorders)

 Back to Top